cbalint13/e-verest/README.md

   It can close the gap between emerging trend of high level generated systems (automatic reinforced exploration of arhitectures) and the lack of end to end toolchain harvesting a real FPGA for final feedback.

   Let Here Be Dragons !
-(Yetis are also welcome).

 ## Specs: